 MODERN SLAVERY ACT TRANSPARENCY STATEMENT

-- To comply with the requirement of Section 54 of the Modern Slavery Act 2015 (the “MSA”), this statement is given by Tradeweb Europe Limited (“Tradeweb”) for its financial year which ended on 31 December 2017 and contains details of the steps that Tradeweb has taken to ensure that neither slavery nor human trafficking (together, “Modern Slavery”) is taking place in the organisation or its supply chains.
+1. To comply with the requirements of Section 54 of the Modern Slavery Act 2015 (the “MSA”), this statement is given by Tradeweb Europe Limited (“Tradeweb”) for its financial year which ended on 31 December 2021 and contains details of the steps that Tradeweb has taken to ensure that neither slavery nor human trafficking (together, “Modern Slavery”) is taking place in the organisation or its supply chains.

-- Tradeweb builds and operates electronic over-the-counter marketplaces.
-Tradeweb has a permanent presence in England and branches in Singapore, Hong Kong and Tokyo.
+and Hong Kong.
 Tradeweb’s business outside of these locations is carried on primarily within Europe and Asia.

 a.
 Office equipment and stationary;